earnkeeper/docs/docs/developer/ui-components/datatable.md

 ## Supported Properties

-EarnKeeper does not support all properties of the underlying control, the currently supported properties are below.

 | Name                | Type                                       | Description                                                                                                                                                          |
 | ------------------- | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | --- |
 | busyWhen?           | boolean                                    | string                                                                                                                                                               | Rpc |     |